Muslims observes first day of holy month 'Ramazan' from today

-New Delhi: Muslim across the world will observe the beginning of the holy month of Islamic calendar, 'Ramazan' from Sunday.
+[India], May 28 (ANI): Muslim across the world will observe the beginning of the holy month of Islamic calendar, 'Ramazan' from today.

 The Markazi Chand Committee of Lucknow, Uttar Pradesh has announced the beginning of the auspicious month from Sunday.